Arch30it/US_VISA/README.md

 # US_VISA_Approval_Prediction

-This project is a machine learning-based application for predicting visa approval status based on applicant and employer details.
-The app is built using Streamlit, and the model was trained using various feature engineering and preprocessing steps.
+The Visa Approval Prediction project is a machine learning application designed to predict the approval status of U.S. visa applications based on historical data.
+It leverages various applicant and employer attributes, such as job experience, job training requirements, employment type, and prevailing wages, to determine the likelihood of a visa application's success.
+The project is implemented as a user-friendly Streamlit app, which provides an interactive interface for users to enter applicant details and receive instant predictions.

 ## Table of Contents
 - [Project Overview](#project-overview)